Steinbach, Manitoba: Ice hockey

-Steinbach's T.G.
-Smith Centre is home to the Manitoba Junior Hockey League's Steinbach Pistons.
-The Pistons have won two Turnbull Cups (2012–13, 2017–18) and one ANAVET Cup (2017–18).
-The Pistons also participated in the 2013 Western Canada Cup and 2018 Royal Bank Cup.
+Steinbach is home to the Manitoba Junior Hockey League's Steinbach Pistons.
+The Pistons have won three Turnbull Cups (2012–13, 2017–18, 2022–23) and one ANAVET Cup (2017–18).
+The Pistons also participated in the 2013 Western Canada Cup, 2018 Royal Bank Cup and 2023 Centennial Cup.
+The Pistons play in the Southeast Event Centre, which opened in 2025.

-The Steinbach Huskies senior hockey club has been a fixture in the local hockey scene since the 1920s and currently plays in the Carillon Senior Hockey League.
+The Steinbach Huskies senior hockey club have been a fixture in the local hockey scene since the 1920s.
 The Junior Huskies are eight-time champions of the Hanover Tache Junior Hockey League.
 The Huskies qualified for the 1979 Allan Cup finals as Western Canadian champions, but lost the best-of-seven series 4–1.
 Steinbach's minor hockey teams are known as the Steinbach Millers.

-Steinbach has hosted The Allan Cup, Canada's senior 'AAA' hockey championship, twice in 2009 and 2016.
+Steinbach has hosted the Allan Cup, Canada's senior 'AAA' hockey championship, twice in 2009 and 2016.
 The 2009 Allan Cup featured two Steinbach-based teams, the host Steinbach North Stars and the Manitoba champion South East Prairie Thunder competing in the tournament.
 The Prairie Thunder advanced as far as the championship game, which was broadcast nationally on TSN, but lost in double overtime.
 Three years later, the Prairie Thunder captured their first ever national title at the 2012 Allan Cup.
 The 2016 Allan Cup was also held in Steinbach, hosted by the Prairie Thunder.

 Notable professional hockey players from Steinbach include Jon Barkman, Ken Block, Paul Dyck, Dale Krentz, Jeff Penner, Sean Tallaire, and Ian White, as well as NHL coach Ralph Krueger.